 for a suitable scapegoat.
 Stand up, Geraldine Ruth.

 The teacher’s comments are presented in italics throughout the third and fourth stanzas.
-This is to create an Us and Them construct, the girls unified in normal text while the teachers are singled out.
+This is to create an Us and They construct, the girls are unified in the normal text while the teachers are singled out.
 Upholding the repressive regime of the patriarchy, the teachers try and control the students, shouting ‘Girls!’.
 The repetition of the exclamative ‘Girls!’ demonstrates the frustration of the teachers, losing control of their students.

 The sense of community grows alongside the laughter.
 The original note is ‘kicked’ ‘across to Jennifer Kay’ who then ‘toed it to Marjorie May’, which in turn ‘heeled it backwards/ to Jessica Kate’.
 The use of enjambment across these lines is emblematic of the freedom that the girls are gaining.
 Now acting out against the teachers, they share the reason for their laughter.
 Duffy uses this enjambement to allow the poem to flow freely unconstrained by obtrusive forms of punctuation.
 This structural device reflects the girls’ own gaining of freedom.